Nir0207/B10_neXus/CONTRIBUTING.md

-Here is a comprehensive `CONTRIBUTING.md` specifically designed for your "Hybrid AI" workflow.
-This ensures that whether you are using **GitHub Copilot** (for speed) or **Antigravity** (for architecture), your Git history stays clean and your biological data remains de-identified.

----

 # 🤝 Contributing to BioNexus

 Welcome to the **BioNexus** development team.
 Because this project uses a hybrid AI workflow (GitHub Copilot + Antigravity), we follow a strict "Architect-first" contribution model to ensure data integrity and budget efficiency.